Child Welfare Reform: Improve Community-Based Care

 In Florida, the CBC lead agency is responsible for building and managing their local system of care to keep children safe and healthy.
 It’s a demanding task to make sure all local organizations meet the expectations of their contracts and keep each other informed.

 Unfortunately, there is a lack of community representation present on some CBC Governing Boards–the people that oversee the lead agencies.
 Many Boards lack knowledgeable stakeholders, diversity and sufficient numbers.
+Despite efforts by the Florida Legislature to improve the child welfare system, as well as accountability and transparency within CBC lead agencies, no efforts to improve representation on CBC Governing Boards have been successful.

 Without strong local accountability, the very premise of community-based care comes into question.